carpentries-incubator/hpc-intro/_episodes/01-design.md

 3. Write a one- or two-line description of the formative assessments building up to those summative assessments.
-    These should be paced at roughly 15-minute intervals, i.e.,
+    These should be used ideally every 5 minutes and at least every 10-15 minutes.
-    four per hour.

 4. Get early feedback from peers, particularly on how realistic the time estimates are.